Convergence to the planar interface for a nonlocal free-boundary evolution: Introduction

 Our main result for $d=2$ (ambient space dimension three) is:

 \begin{theorem}[Relaxation to flat] Consider an initial set $\Omega_{+,0}\subseteq\R^3$ of locally finite perimeter with reduced boundary $\Gamma_0$ having finite excess mass $\V_0$ and excess energy $\E_0$.
-Corresponding to this initial data, consider any solution of MS satisfying \textbf{(H)}.
-For all times $t>0$, the excess mass is bounded by
+Consider a solution of MS satisfying \textbf{(H)}.
+Then for all times $t>0$, the excess mass is bounded by

 and the energy decays according to

 Moreover, there exists a time $T_g\sim \E_0^{3/2}$ (``graph-time'') such that for all $t\geq T_g$, the interface $\Gamma(t)$ is the graph of a Lipschitz function

 with